mehulbhat/TreasureHunt/round-2-xapsndu23sf6mn.md

 Congratulations are in order for successfully clearing round 1.
 Challenges await you, go ahead.

-So, I have a problem I would really like your help with if youre upto it?
+So, I have a problem and I would like your help with if youre upto it?

 **A very famous chemist was found murdered in his kitchen today.
 The police narrowed it down to six suspects.
 They know it was a two man job.
 Their names; Felice, Maxwell, Archibald, Nicholas, Jordan and Xavier.
 A note was also found with the body: 26 – 3 – 58 / 28 – 27 – 57 – 16.
 Who are the killers?**